 The County of Barrhead recognizes how important recreation is to the social and physical health of its residents.
 We work to provide top-notch recreation facilities and programs to meet the communities needs and contribute funds to the Town of Barrhead for shared recreation facilities.

 The County of Barrhead's hidden gems might be sights first seen, but they will keep you coming back for more.
-Five (5) Highlights of Things to Do in the County can be viewed here.
+See the top five things to do in the County of Barrhead.

 There are many lakes and camp facilities, available at Thunder Lake, Clear Lake, Dolberg Lake, Peanut Lake, Elks Beach, the Klondyke Ferry Crossing, and the Barrhead Golf & Recreation Area.
 See the County Parks and Campground and Private Campgrounds page for details.

-We are well known for our local golf courses, the Barrhead Golf Club which has an 18-hole championship course, driving range and practice greens, RV and camp sites, full lounge and restaurant, and pro-shop.
-The Paddle River course is a 9-hole course with lounge, restaurant, and pro-shop.
-We also have a 9-hole golf course and OHV park, Batt Traps, just north off highway 33.
+We are well known for our local golf courses.
+The Barrhead Golf Club has an 18-hole championship course, driving range and practice greens, RV and camp sites, full lounge and restaurant, and pro-shop.
+The Paddle River golf course is a 9-hole course with lounge, restaurant, and pro-shop.
+We also have a 9-hole golf course and OHV park, Batt Traps Gold & Recreation Center, just north off of highway 33.
 During the winter, Misty Ridge Ski Hill offers downhill and cross country skiing and snowboarding, equipment rentals, outdoor skating rink, and a heated chalet with concession for those who wish to relax indoors while the family plays!